Communications Committee

 • Archives Program

-Communications is actually a conglomeration of five sub-committees.
+Communications is actually a conglomeration of four sub-committees.
 Communications produces the Yearbook and Current Connections and is in charge of the website to keep members up-to-date on the environmental, social and political matters that affect us all.
-As well, we coordinate the work of Archives and Recreation and Safety subcommittees.
+As well, we coordinate the work of Archives subcommittee.
 LOBA has an important role to play, knitting together a diverse community of seasonal and permanent residents.
-The volunteers who make up the five divisions of Communications are key to keeping the association in touch with its members and providing the membership with up-to-date news and information.
+The volunteers who make up the four divisions of Communications are key to keeping the association in touch with its members and providing the membership with up-to-date news and information.

 Current Connection: